Saints Row: Saints Row IV (2013)

-Saints Row IV was unveiled in March 2013 and released August 2013, for Microsoft Windows, PlayStation 3, and Xbox 360.
+Saints Row IV was unveiled in March 2013 and released five months later for Microsoft Windows, PlayStation 3, and Xbox 360.
 It was later ported to PlayStation 4, Xbox One, and Linux in 2015.
 A Nintendo Switch port was also released on March 27, 2020.
 The game expands on Saint Row: The Thirds humor and over-the-top nature, introducing superpowers.
 Saints Row IV received several limited and summative edition releases, and was briefly banned in Australia.
 It generated mostly positive reviews and sold over one million copies in its first week.

 The game is set five years after the events of Saints Row: The Third, and begins with the Boss being elected President of the United States after foiling a terrorist attack.
 When an alien empire known as the Zin attacks the Earth, the Boss and the other Saints are abducted and placed in a simulation of Steelport meant to break their wills.
 The Boss is able to manipulate the simulation to their own benefit, gaining superpowers, and must find a way to escape, rescue their friends, and defeat the Zin, while facing enemies from their past and their own worst fears.

 Downloadable content

 Saints Row IVs first story-driven downloadable content pack, Enter the Dominatrix, is a "director's cut" version of the cancelled Saints Row: The Third expansion of the same name, and was released on 22 October 2013.
 The story continues from the non-canonical ending of Saints Row: The Third, and depicts an alternate version of the Zin invasion.
 The second story DLC, How the Saints Save Christmas, was released on 10 December 2013.
-Its story revolves around the Saints' attempts to rescue Santa Claus from the Steelport simulation, with the Boss, who dislikes the holiday season, learning the true meaning of Christmas along the way.
+Its story revolves around the Saints' efforts to rescue Santa Claus from the Steelport simulation, with the Boss, who dislikes the holiday season, learning the true meaning of Christmas along the way.

-A standalone expansion to Saints Row IV, Gat out of Hell, was released on 20 January 2015 in North America and 23 January 2015 in Europe.
-The game focuses on Saints members Johnny Gat and Kinzie Kensington and their efforts to rescue the Boss from Hell after they are kidnapped by Satan.
+A standalone expansion to Saints Row IV, Gat out of Hell, was released on 20 January 2015 in North America, and on 23 January in Europe.
+It focuses on Saints members Johnny Gat and Kinzie Kensington and their efforts to rescue the Boss from Hell after they are kidnapped by Satan.